Erick Japa

 Erick Odali Paniagua Japa (born 6 April 1999), known as Erick Japa, is a Dominican professional footballer who plays as a forward for Bolivian club Guabirá and the Dominican Republic national team.

 International career

-Japa made his debut for Dominican Republic on 22 March 2018, being a second half substitute in a 4–0 friendly win against Turks and Caicos Islands.
+Japa made his debut for Dominican Republic on 22 March 2018, being a second-half substitute in a 4–0 friendly win against Turks and Caicos Islands.

+International goals

+Scores and results list Dominican Republic's goal tally first, score column indicates score after each Japa goal.